jhalmu/Koulu/README.md

 - -> npm run dev

 - Atlas finds to be quite slow and tricky.
 Maeby old examples have something to do it too.
 Have to try this again for better experience.

+- Added as asked killall customers feature.
+Skulls <3.
+Found that postgress have neat feature RETURNING which shows deleted information.